bitsy-lang/bitsy/docs/source/nettle/index.rst

 ---------
 Registers are stateful components.

-All `reg`\s start off with an `X` value.
+All `reg`\s start off with an `XXX` value.
 They may optionally have a reset value supplied using the syntax `reg r reset 0w8;`.

 Unlike `node`\s, `reg`\s create two terminals.
-One is named `val` and the other is `set`.
+One is named the same as the `reg` and the other is appended to with `.set`.
-The `val` is the current value of the register, while `set` is the value to be latched on the next clock cycle.

 When a `reg` appears as the target of a wire, it implies we are connecting to its `set` terminal.
-When a `reg` appears in an expression, it implies we are connecting to its `val` terminal.
+When a `reg` appears in an expression, it implies we are connecting to its value terminal.

 Registers may only be referenced in the module they are declared in.